AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/form-container.md

 At times, if there are **complex validation rules**, the exact validation script reside in custom functions and users calls these custom functions from field validation expression.
 To make this custom function library known and available while performing server-side validations, the form user can configure the name of AEM client library under the **[!UICONTROL Basic]** tab of Adaptive Form Container properties.
 User can configure customJavaScript library per Adaptive Form.
 In the library, only keep the reusable functions, which have dependency on jquery and underscore.js third-party libraries.

-- **Add Hamburger menu support**: - Select the **[UICONTROL Add Hamburger Menu Support]** checkbox to integrate a hamburger menu into your form.
-Represented by three horizontal lines stacked vertically, this menu provides a clear and uncluttered display for panels on smaller devices, especially on mobile.
-For more information about the hamburger menu and its effect on the mobile form display, refer to the [Learn more about the hamburger menu](#learn-more-about-the-hamburger-menu) section.
+- **Add Hamburger menu support**: - Select the **[UICONTROL Add Hamburger Menu Support]** checkbox to integrate a hamburger menu into your form for mobile view.
+Represented by three horizontal lines stacked vertically, this menu provides a clear and uncluttered display for panels on smaller devices, especially on mobile devices.
+For more information about the collapsible menu and its effect on the mobile form display, refer to the [Learn more about the hamburger menu](#learn-more-about-the-hamburger-menu) section.

 ### Data Model Tab {#data-model-tab}